felixschltr/blog/_posts/2019-09-29-linux essentials.md

 categories: Linux OS Ubuntu-18.04.3-LTS setup essentials
 ---

-### For two years I'm running Ubuntu Linux and I haven't looked back since.
-These are the resources I need for my everyday Linux experience.
+### The resources I need for my personal Linux experience.

 Before I made the transition to Linux approximately two years ago, I was running Windows 10 as my main OS.
 And guess what, I was completely fed-up with it.
 The constant updates had taken up all the space on my SSD.
 It got to the point that I had no space left to install the newest ones.
 My laptop was slowly dying, getting slower day by day and the worst thing about it: there was seemingly nothing I could do.
 So many times had I uninstalled and deleted stuff to have just enough space for the new updates and it had already dawned on me that this strategy will not work forever.
 I was right.
 It was about time to think about an alternative.